apache/pdfbox-docs/content/3.0/faq.md

 and print that one.
 You should experiment with 300, 600 and 1200 dpi by trying it with the command-line app.

+### What to do if annotations aren't displayed properly?

+Try calling `PDAcroForm.refreshAppearances()` before rendering.
+This isn't done by default.

 ## PDF signatures

 <a name="extradata"></a>